machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 Lists the built-in Act templates packaged with Ghostwriter.

 **What it does**
-- Scans the built-in `acts` resources bundled with the application.
+- Scans built-in `acts/*.toml` resources bundled with the application.
-- Detects Act definitions stored as `.toml` files.
 - Loads each Act description and formats the result as a readable list.
+- Returns one line per available built-in Act.

 **Features**
 - Helps you quickly discover which built-in Acts are available.
-- Returns a concise summary rather than raw TOML content.
+- Returns a friendly summary instead of raw TOML content.
-- Useful when choosing an Act for a workflow or exploring Ghostwriter capabilities.
+- Useful when exploring Ghostwriter capabilities before choosing an Act.

 **Input parameters**
 This tool does not take any input parameters.